eugenia1984/english/glossary.md

 - **user-friendly** refers to something that is easy and pleasant to use, especially digital products like websites or apps.

+---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> W

+- **well** is often used to mean in good health or in a good condition.
+For example, Are you feeling well today? is asking if someone is in good health.

 - **workspace** is often used to describe the area where someone works, especially in an office environment.

 - **workmate** refers to someone you work with.
 It's another word for colleague or co-worker.
 This person is someone you probably see regularly at your job or workplace.

+- **Would like** is used to express a desire or wish in a polite way.
+For example, `I would like to show you something` indicates a polite intention.
+In spoken English, it's often abbreviated to `I'd`.
+For example, `I'd like to show you something`.
+This abbreviation is very common in everyday conversation.

 ---